What to do if You are a Passenger in a Motorcycle Accident

 If you are a passenger on a motorcycle that is involved in an , you will commonly file a claim against both the motorcycle driver and any other vehicle drivers involved.
 The only way that you would want to hold only one party responsible is if it’s abundantly clear who was at fault.

 Two vehicles do not necessarily have to collide for it to be a two-vehicle crash.
 For example, when another vehicle cuts off a motorcycle causing them to wipe out, the driver of the vehicle could be held negligent.
-However, to most common types of two-vehicle crashes do involve the collision of a motorcycle and at least one other vehicle.
+However, the most common types of two-vehicle crashes do involve the collision of a motorcycle and at least one other vehicle.

 In this case, you can hold both the operator liable for whatever their part was for your injuries, as well as the other driver liable for their part.
 As mentioned, it is rare for the passenger to be the cause of the accident.